How Long After A Death Does A Property Need Cleaning?

 Remove and safely dispose of all biohazardous material

-Under a registered Environment Agency waste carrier licence, in full compliance with the Hazardous Waste Regulations 2005.
+Under a registered Environment Agency waste carrier licence, in full compliance with the Hazardous Waste Regulations 2005 (England and Wales) and the Special Waste Regulations 1996 (Scotland).

 4